Python-SIP/sip/doc/introduction.rst

 SIP also generates a :mod:`sip` module which performs the following functions:

-- it implements a private C API used by the bindings of package projects that allows them to interact
+- it implements a private C ABI used by the bindings of package projects that allows them to interact

-- it implements a public C API used by bindings authors in hand-written code in situations where SIP's normal behaviour is insufficient and also when embedding Python in C/C++ applications
+- it implements a public C ABI used by bindings authors in hand-written code in situations where SIP's normal behaviour is insufficient and also when embedding Python in C/C++ applications